Nexmo/station/_tabbed/setup/add-sdk-to-your-app/javascript.md

 ---
-title: How to Add the Nexmo Client SDK to your JavaScript App
-products: client-sdk
-description: This tutorial shows you how to add the Nexmo Client SDK to your JavaScript application.
-languages:
-    - JavaScript
+title: JavaScript
+language: javascript
 ---

 # How to Add the Nexmo Client SDK to your JavaScript App

 This tutorial shows you how to add the Nexmo Client SDK to your client-side JavaScript app.

 ## Prerequisites